REVISED SEPTEMBER 19, 2015

 8.4: National Management Councils.
 In countries other than the United States, local administrative operations may constitute within their administration a management council made up of local members to form local policy within the overall charter and Bylaws of the Church.

 9.1: Board of Directors.
-Regular meetings of the Board of Directors shall be held bi-annually.
-At
+Regular meetings of the Board of Directors shall be held at least

 each meeting of the Board of Directors, the meeting date for the following meeting shall be